drduda/ReAllY/README.md

 We implemented the **deep reinforcement learning** paper [One Policy to Control Them All](https://arxiv.org/pdf/2007.04976v1.pdf) with the OpenAI gym environment [**BipedalWalker**](https://gym.openai.com/envs/BipedalWalker-v2/).
 The main idea of the paper is to use the **same** *Shared Modular Policy (SMP)* for all actuators of an kinetic agent and let the actuators **communicate** with each other in order to enable **global coordination**.
 We are the first, who use a *SMP* for the Bidpeal Walker environment.
 Our implementation uses - and is forked from - the ReAlly framework from the University Osnabrueck lecture *Deep Reinforcement Learning*.

 For a quick overview about our results, have a look at [this video](https://github.com/drduda/ReAllY/blob/master/show_performance.mp4).
-For a detailed graphical conceptual overview about the paper as well as a scientific comparision between the baseline and shared modular, have a look at our [report](https://github.com/drduda/ReAllY/blob/master/DRL_project__One_policy_to_control_them_all.pdf).
+For a detailed graphical conceptual overview about the paper and a scientific comparision between the baseline and shared modular policy approach, have a look at our [report](https://github.com/drduda/ReAllY/blob/master/DRL_project__One_policy_to_control_them_all.pdf).

 ## Run